Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

-The theory of asymptotic spectra was originally motivated by the study of tensor rank and asymptotic tensor rank \cite{Strassen:1986:AST:1382439.1382931,strassen1987relative,strassen1988asymptotic,strassen1991degeneration}, which are the keys to understand the arithmetic complexity of matrix multiplication~(see, e.g., \cite{burgisser1997algebraic}).
-Here we let $S$ be any family of isomorphism classes of tensors that is closed under direct sum and tensor product, and which contains the ``diagonal tensors''.
-We let $\leq$ be the \emph{restriction preorder}, which in quantum information theory language is the preorder corresponding to convertibility by stochastic local operations and classical communication~(SLOCC).
+The theory of asymptotic spectra was originally motivated by the study of \emph{tensor rank} and \emph{asymptotic tensor rank}~\cite{Strassen:1986:AST:1382439.1382931,strassen1987relative,strassen1988asymptotic,strassen1991degeneration}, which are the keys to understand the arithmetic complexity of matrix multiplication~(see, e.g., \cite{burgisser1997algebraic}).
+Here we let $S$ be any family of isomorphism classes of tensors (under local general linear group actions on local spaces) that is closed under direct sum and tensor product, and which contains the ``diagonal tensors''.
+We let $\leq$ be the restriction preorder, which in quantum information theory language is the preorder corresponding to convertibility by stochastic local operations and classical communication~(SLOCC).
 The restriction preorder is a Strassen preorder, the rank as defined above equals tensor rank, and the asymptotic rank as defined above equals asymptotic tensor rank.
-Recently, Christandl, Vrana and Zuiddam in~\cite{christandl2017universalproc} constructed for the first time an infinite family of elements in the asymptotic spectrum of tensors over the complex numbers.
+Recently, Christandl, Vrana and Zuiddam in~\cite{christandl2017universalproc} constructed an infinite family of elements in the asymptotic spectrum of tensors over the complex numbers.
 A study of tensors with respect to local operations and classical communication was carried out in \cite{jensen2018asymptotic}.